 The poems on this album span over a decade and have been recognized, in varying degrees, through the Island Literary Awards (Prince Edward Island), as well as the CBC Poetry Prize Shortlist.
 Most are quirky, some are sad, but none of them wallow.
 Please make of them what you will.

-The debut album from Hazen Halls, Our Fires Fade to Candles Vol. 1, is scheduled for release on September 1, 2022.
-The album features performances from Nathan Wiley, Karen Penton (Soul Filter), Tim Chisson (The East Pointers), Nick LeBlanc (Jamie Comeau & the Crooked Teeth), and more.
+The debut album from Hazen Halls, Our Fires Fade to Candles Vol. 1, was released on September 1, 2022.
+The album features performances from Nathan Wiley, Carrie MacLellan, Hunter Sparkes, Paul Koberinski, Brent Chaisson, Karen Penton (Soul Filter), Tim Chisson (The East Pointers), and Nick LeBlanc (Jamie Comeau & the Crooked Teeth).